-How you can help Sundial Creek this fall
+How you can help Sundial Creek

 An area of land that drains into a stream or lake is known as a watershed, and this should always be kept in mind when planning your yard improvement projects.
 Taking care of Sundial Creek and your own yard are great fall activities that your household can do together to help protect this watershed.